Spin amplification in realistic systems: Setup

 We consider two different initial states: the zero-excitation state

 and the superposition of the single-excitation states

-that could be a result of spins collectively absorbing a photon~\cite{lukin_rmp03,hammerer_rmp10}.
+that can be a result of $N$ spins collectively absorbing a photon~\cite{lukin_rmp03,hammerer_rmp10}.
+Unless noted otherwise, the results below focus on such a delocalized excitation, but we also briefly consider the localized initial state $|\psi_1\rangle = \hat{\sigma}_{+,j=1}|\psi_0\rangle$, with $j=1$ being the corner spin~\cite{close_prl11}.
 The measurement operator for the population (total number) of the excited spins is $\hat{M}=\sum_{j}\hat{\sigma}_{+,j}\hat{\sigma}_{-,j}$.
 Writing the spin amplification operation as a superoperator~$\mathcal{U}$, we thus maximize the expectation value